jperez52/turtlenpoly/README.md

   6) run ros ('roscore') and turtlesim ('rosrun turtlesim turtlesim_node') in separate terminal windows
   7) execute the node using 'rosrun turtlenpoly2 turtlenpoly2'

 Note: turtlenpoly2 is latest version.
-Files in 'turtlenpoly' (without the 2) can be diregarded.
+Files in 'turtlenpoly' (without the 2) can be disregarded.